Audit and Governance Committee 9th November 2023

 AC.34 ISSUES FOR DISCUSSION WITH THE INTERNAL AND EXTERNAL AUDITORS

-The committee discussed any confidential matters of concern with the External Auditor and the Head of Internal Audit.
+The committee had the opportunity to discuss any confidential matters of concern with the External Auditor and the Head of Internal Audit.
+There were none.

 There being no further business, the Chair declared the meeting closed at